Hardy field: Properties

 It also means we can place an ordering on H by saying f < g if g − f is eventually strictly positive.
-Note that this is not the same as stating that f < g if the limit of f is less than the limit of g.
-For example, if we consider the germs of the identity function f(x) = x and the exponential function g(x) = e^{x} then since g(x) − f(x) > 0 for all x we have that g > f.
+This turns H into an ordered field.
+Note that f < g is not equivalent to the limit of f being less than the limit of g.
+For example, if we consider the germs of the identity function f(x) = x and the exponential function g(x) = e^{x} then since g(x) − f(x) > 0 for all x we have f < g.
 But they both tend to infinity.
 In this sense the ordering tells us how quickly all the unbounded functions diverge to infinity.
 Even finite limits being equal is not enough: consider f(x) = 1/x and g(x) = 0.

 In model theory

 The modern theory of Hardy fields doesn't restrict to real functions but to those defined in certain structures expanding real closed fields.
 Indeed, if R is an o-minimal expansion of a field, then the set of unary definable functions in R that are defined for all sufficiently large elements forms a Hardy field denoted H(R).
 The properties of Hardy fields in the real setting still hold in this more general setting.